HyperiumClient/Hyperium/README.md

 ## FAQ ##
 Q: Please help, I can't build Hyperium!

-A: Wait for a new beta or release!
+A: If you don't know how to build a project please wait for a new beta or release!

 Q: Release, when?